 - Human Resources’ Professional Development opportunities

 Wellness resources for students

 Counseling and Psychological Services, known as the Counseling Center, offers individual counseling, group counseling, emergency services and more.
 Visit its Get Started webpage, or call 828-262-3180 to schedule an initial consultation or discuss options.

 Find the Counseling Center’s emergency mental health services here.

 The Office of the Dean of Students offers support and resources to promote educational and developmental opportunities for student growth and self-responsibility.
 Find information on case management, off campus student services, parent and family resources, student conduct, legal assistance for students and student veteran services here.

 Wellness and Prevention Services serves all students through the promotion of healthy behaviors, risk behavior modification services, and advocacy for campus-wide health policies that facilitate student success and holistic well-being.
-Visit Wellness and Prevention Services' website for more information.
+It offers virtual events, peer education, weekly motivation messages and more.